Nutt warns over more resignations

 Professor David Nutt, former British chief drug adviser, has warned that more of his colleagues may resign in protest following his dismissal.

-The Timestoday, he warned that the British Home Office would have no functioning drug advisory council if members were not granted independence.
+Writing in The Timestoday, he warned that the British Home Office would have no functioning drug advisory council if members were not granted independence.

 "My sacking has cast a huge shadow over the relationship of science to policy," said Mr Nutt.
 "It seems unlikely that any 'true' scientist - one who can only speak the truth - will be able to work for this, or future, home secretaries."